TedYan1997/Html-simple-tools/README.md

   3. 3 constant slots to store (green buttons)
   4. background change with the BK button
 # Usage:
-  Download and open as webpage
+  Download the html file.
+Open it in a web browser such as Chrome or Edge..